natoriamilligan/bash-cheatsheet/bash-cheatsheet.md

   - `./` : use this before the file name to run the file
   - `@` : means all elements
   - `#` : tells systems to count
+  - `$@` : all elements (treated like separate entities)
+  - `$*` : all elements (treated like one entity separated by whatever separator usually a space)
-  - `$#` : represents the number of arguments you passed into terminal when running the script
+  - `$#` : represents the number of arguments you passed into terminal when running the script'
+  - `$$` : gives the process ID of the current shell
+  - `$0` : holds the name of the script
+  - `$!` : holds the process ID of the last background command
+    - `&` : runs a command in the background (Ex. sleep 2 &) makes the sleep run in the background
+  - `$?` : gives the exit status of the last executed command.
+0 typically means success while non-zero numbers indicate an error

 ### Variables
   - `result=$(add $num1 $num2)` : this is a command syntax, the first element is a function and the following elements are the arguments to put in that function.
 Result stores what is return fromthe function